Associate Teaching Professor

-Daphne Peters is an Assistant Teaching Professor with a focus on digital and physical environments, as well as communication design.
-She teaches students 3D form-building and the integration of type and image in projects that range from packaging and environmental graphics to identity and branding.
-She enjoys working with students of all levels to help them understand the fundamentals of design and develop graphic and strategic solutions to complex problems.
+DAPHNE PETERS is an Associate Teaching Professor and Chair of the Environments track in the School of Design.
+With a focus on digital and physical environments, as well as service design, she teaches students 3D form-building and interaction design in its many forms.
+Peters teaches across all levels of the curriculum and enjoys working with students to understand the fundamentals of design and develop graphic and strategic solutions to complex problems.

 Peters has a global perspective of graphic design, having both worked and studied in several countries.
 She holds a Bachelor of Architecture degree from Carnegie Mellon University and worked professionally in Chicago for a number of years.
 She then earned a Masters of Design and Art Direction from Elisava, Escola Superior de Disseny in Barcelona, Spain.
 While in Barcelona, Daphne worked on retail, identity, environmental and web design projects before becoming a senior lead designer and strategist at UXUS in Amsterdam, The Netherlands.
 There she led international branding, retail and experiential graphic design projects for clients that included Procter & Gamble, ABSOLUT Vodka and Bloomingdale’s.